Frequently Asked Questions - Columbia Pro Bono Requirement

 3a.
 Can I get pro bono credit for service that I perform on a firm’s pro bono case?

 You can get credit for work on a firm’s pro bono case if you are not compensated for your work by the firm.
 During the summer, this means that the pro bono work must be performed during an entire week in which you are not paid.
-During the academic year, you cannot bill the firm for hours you spend on a pro bono case, and you are encouraged to find a supervising attorney other than the person who is overseeing your paid work.
+During the academic year when you are paid by the hour, you cannot bill the firm for hours you spend on a pro bono case, and you are encouraged to find a supervising attorney other than the person who is overseeing your paid work.
 Note that students who wish to receive credit for work with a firm on pro bono cases must submit a completed Student-Initiated Petition.

 3b.
 Does an uncompensated judicial internship count toward pro bono credit?

 Yes.
-All unpaid judicial internships that are not a part of Columbia’s Judicial Externship will count towards the mandatory pro bono requirement.
+All unpaid judicial internships that are not a part of one of Columbia’s Judicial Externships will count towards the mandatory pro bono requirement.
 You can also receive pro bono credit for work done beyond the eight weeks required by the August Intensive Judicial Externship.
 You must submit a Student-Initiated Petition as well as an Exit Questionnaire and Supervisor’s Report to receive credit in connection with the summer externship.
-To receive pro bono credit for unpaid, uncredited judicial internships, students must submit an Exit Questionnaire and have their supervisors sign off on a Supervisor’s Report.
-All above-mentioned forms can be found on this page.

 3d.
 I am splitting my summer work between a firm and a not-for-profit organization.
 Can I get pro bono credit for work done at the not for profit?